5.2 Graduate research roles and responsibilities

 - b. provide a safe working environment for the conduct of research, free from discrimination, intimidation, harassment (including sexual harassment), bullying, abuse, vilification and victimisation.

-- d. provide students with accurate, reliable and timely information and advice on all aspects of their enrolment, including their right to seek independent advocacy from the Monash Postgraduate Association.
+- d. provide students with accurate, reliable and timely information and advice on all aspects of their enrolment, including their right to seek independent advocacy from the Monash Graduate Association.

 Graduate Research Committee